New opportunity for GROUP SUPERVISION beginning in March

 Why choose me?

-I bring to the supervision space over 30 years of personal mindfulness meditation practice and have participated in many silent retreats over these years.
+I bring to the supervision space 35 years of personal mindfulness meditation practice and have participated in many silent retreats over these years.
 My practice has generally followed Vipassana or Insight meditation as taught in the tradition of Theravada Buddhism.

-Over the past 3 years, I have been involved in MBSR Teacher Training.
-I currently teach on the Masters in Mindfulness Based Wellbeing in University College Cork (UCC).
+Over the past 5 years, I have been involved in MBSR Teacher Training.
+I currently tutor on the Masters in Mindfulness Based Wellbeing (MSc) in University College Cork (UCC).
 I previously assisted on MBSR Teacher Training programmes with the Center for Mindfulness, Massachusetts and the University of California, San Diego (UCSD).
 The experience of training new Mindfulness teachers has fostered in me a deep respect for the curriculum of MBSR and the potential for mindfulness teachers to support many people to introduce more ease in their lives.
-I am passionate about supporting Mindfulness teachers to immerse themselves in this curriculum and to witness the powerful effects of the unfolding of MBSR with their groups.
+I am passionate about supporting Mindfulness teachers to immerse themselves in this curriculum and to witness the powerful effects of the unfolding of MBSR and other mindfulness interventions with their groups.

 However, times are changing and it may not always be possible to offer MBSR to every group and context encountered in mindfulness teaching.
 I have adapted my work many times to respond to the varying needs of groups, organisations, health services and companies and have offered numerous workshops, introductory courses and individual sessions.
 I believe that it is possible to adapt our work to many contexts while still staying true to the essence of MBSR and its philosophical underpinnings.